Course overviewEarly Years Foundation Degree City of Bristol College

 After the course, you could:

-- apply to study BA (Hons) Early Childhood Studies Top-Up Year at City of Bristol College or another relevant degree
+- Apply to study BA (Hons) Early Childhood Studies Top-Up Year at City of Bristol College or another relevant degree.
+After which you can apply for teacher training or early years teacher status

 As a City of Bristol College student, you may incur additional costs to attend your course.
 For example, it is likely you may need to pay for travel and stationery.